 NOTE: steps ii, iii, iv, and v implement the notion of a CPM Client being “suitable” (or not) for a request as described in section 6.6 “Suitable CPM Clients”.
 This notion of “suitable” applies equally to other requests, i.e. Large Message Mode CPM Standalone Message request, CPM Session Invitation request and CPM File Transfer request, see affected sections.

+If the incoming SIP MESSAGE is Legacy Pager Mode message, or the incoming SIP MESSAGE is Super Pager Mode message and supported by the terminating Client, the CPM Participating Function:

 SHALL generate a SIP MESSAGE request according to the rules and procedures of [RFC3428]:

 for each registered CPM Client selected in step 8 above;